OUT OF THE UNKNOWN

 caught up in the time transplant process, but wanted to keep this

 knowledge hidden from Blaine.
 “I’m not ready for the Hereafter yet, I

 haven’t had a chance here on Earth…” says James pitiably.

 Blaine realises there is something more

-death wish, prompting him to lust for the
+acknowledges this death wish, which had prompted him to lust for the

 moment of impact: “I let the car plunge on and I took you with me…”,

 The revelation engenders a complex moral dilemma for Blaine, and to

-A brief extract from Scene 12, set inside a
+Extract 5: A brief extract from

 be resurrected in Blaine’s healthy body.